To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 I’m using the Mindmap PowerPoint Template, which I downloaded from Envato Elements.

-I chose this template because it offers dozens of mindmap slide templates, and mindmaps most closely resemble the decision tree I want to make.
-PowerPoint templates for flowcharts, organization charts, and timelines also work well as the basis for decision tree diagrams.
+I chose this template because it offers dozens of mindmap slide templates.
+Mindmaps most closely resemble the decision tree I want to make.
+Depending on your case, you might choose templates with flowcharts, org charts, and timelines.
+These also work as the basis for decision tree diagrams.

 A decision tree has two basic parts: